Chokuto vs Katana: Similarities, Differences

 Japanese swords.
 Chokuto vs Katana.

-While katanas come in a wide variety of designs, often closely replicating their historical counterparts, chokuto replicas generally are less accurate to the original examples.
+While katanas come in a wide variety of designs, often closely replicating their historical counterparts, chokuto replicas generally are less accurate to the original examples or more exactly they look like katanas with a straight blade.
+Same as the image we have linked above.

-They may feature more elaborate designs, often blending with samurai swords.
-This means having similar tsuba, handles, fittings etc.., with the classic straight blade.
+They feature more elaborate designs, often blending with samurai swords including, similar tsuba, handles, fittings etc.., with the classic straight blade.

 As for the material used to make the blade there is a variety of steels, including stainless steel, modern alloys or different high carbon steels.
 If you’re considering adding one to your collection, be sure to choose the material that best suits your purpose.